JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 gravel walks immediately.
 I left the two together, and went out with a heavy heart.
-This was the first trouble I remember for many a long year which wasn’t to be blown off by a whiff of tobacco, and which was even beyond the reach of ROBINSON CRUSOE.
+This was the first trouble I remember for many a long year which wasn’t to be blown off by a whiff of tobacco, and which was even beyond the reach of _Robinson Crusoe_.

 Being restless and miserable, and having no particular room to go to, I took a turn on the terrace, and thought it over in peace and quietness